Stormz4/group20-EzShop/Deliverables/IntegrationAPITestReport.md

 Report also for each of the scenarios the (one or more) API JUnit tests that cover it. >

+For Scenario 4.3 - Detach Loyalty card from customer record, there isn't a method in the API regarding this.

 | Scenario ID  | Functional Requirements covered | JUnit  Test(s)        |
 | ------------ | ------------------------------- | --------------------- |